TrendingTechnology/SnippetsLibrary/README.md

 ### Test Flight

-You can join to SnippetsLibrary beta testing by below invitation link:
+You can join the SnippetsLibrary app beta testing by clicking on the invite link below:

 ```
 https://testFlight.invitationlink.com